valmadrid/Adopt-Dont-Shop/README.md

 # Helping Rehome Our Pets
 *Petfinder.my is a Malaysian website that hosts pet listings for adoption and for sale.
 It also educates the public on how to manage their pets responsibly.
 It also provides venue for animal welfare advocates.*

+*One of the reasons why I want to be a data scientist is I want to change lives.
+I hope this project will reduce the suffering and improve the lives of our pets.
+I am willing to collaborate with any organisation to improve and deploy this project.*

 ### Summary
 This project aims to help shelters, rescuers and owners rehome their pets faster.
 A classifier model was developed to predict pet adoption rate.
 Extreme Gradient Boosting (XGBoost) gave the highest accuracy and quadratic Cohen's kappa<sup>1</sup>  scores (0.42 and 0.36, respectively) among all the classifiers and ensemble methods that were used.
 Enhancements were recommended for Petfinder.my to help boost the adoptability of the pets.

 As a supplement, a content-based recommendation system was also developed based on the pet images.
-ResNet-50<sup>2</sup> was employed to extract features from the images while cosine similarity was used to measure similarities between images.
+ResNet-50<sup>2</sup> was employed to extract features from the images while cosine similarity was used to measure similarities between pets.

 ### Dataset
 <a href="https://www.kaggle.com/c/petfinder-adoption-prediction">Dataset</a> consists of 14k pet listings across Malaysia.
 Each listing has the following features: